adnankidwai/adnankidwai/README.md

 ### Hello 👋, my name is Adnan.

-I am an iOS Developer from Long Island, NY📍
+I am from Long Island, NY📍

+Currently learning Swift and iOS Development.

 <!--
 **adnankidwai/adnankidwai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.